rafifsr/rafifsr.github.io/aboutme.md

 - Computational modeling and simulation
 - Applied mathematics

-I'm always open for new opportunities, feel free to reach out!
+I'm always open to new opportunities.
+Feel free to reach out!